 Our company manages the HDC (Human Resources Development Center), which aims to develop global human resources.
-The HDC has bases established in the three locations of Japan, the Philippines, and India, They work to develop global human resources through such initiatives as providing all kinds of training and personnel exchanges.
+The HDC has bases established in the three locations of Japan, the Philippines, and India.
+They work to develop global human resources through such initiatives as providing all kinds of training and personnel exchanges.
 Already at each HDC base, employees of various nationalities are studying together and then actively contributing all throughout the world.

 We established the Cross Functional Team as a measure to employ foreign national dispatch engineers.
 In the Bar Arrangement Photograph Cross Workplace Team, approximately 40 foreign nationals from such countries as Myanmar, Mongolia and the Philippines work at the Group's construction sites.
-Also, we actively accept overseas engineers for domestic training, and many trainees are resources, and the expansion of the R&D function project, bringing the total scale of power generated to 6.6 megawatts.
-Going forward, by proactively promoting our company's power generation business, we will contribute to the achievement of a decarbonized society through the expansion of new business areas and measures to cope business through M&As and alliances
+Also, we actively accept overseas engineers for domestic training, and many trainees are learning about Japan's construction technology.
+Going forward, we will increase places where foreign national engineers can make contributions, such as at construction sites in Japan and elsewhere, and accelerate human resource mobilization globally.